Mariners vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ty France and the Seattle Mariners play Luis Robert and the Chicago White Sox at T-Mobile Park on Saturday.
-First pitch is at 4:10 PM ET.
+The Seattle Mariners and Chicago White Sox will send Bryce Miller and Lance Lynn, respectively, to the mound when the two squads square off on Sunday at T-Mobile Park, at 4:10 PM ET.

-The White Sox are listed as +110 moneyline underdogs for this matchup with the Mariners (-135).
-The over/under is 7 runs for this contest (with -120 odds to go over and +100 odds to go under).
+Bookmakers list the Mariners as -165 moneyline favorites, while giving the underdog White Sox +140 moneyline odds to win.
+The contest's total is set at 8 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.